 The National Policy on Skill Development was first formulated in 2009 to create a skills ecosystem in India.
 It acts as a guide to formulate strategies by addressing the different challenges in skill development.

-The policy aims to provide an umbrella framework to all skill related activities carried out within the country, to align them to common standards and link skill activities with demand centres.
+The policy aims to provide an umbrella framework for all skill-related activities carried out within the country, to align them to common standards, and link skill activities with demand centers.

 The new skills policy also provides details on how skill development efforts across the country can be aligned within the existing institutional arrangements.

 The National Skills Qualifications Framework (NSQF), notified on 27th December 2013, is a competency-based framework that organizes all qualifications according to a series of levels of knowledge, skills, and aptitude.

 Presently, more than 100 countries have, or are in the process of developing national qualification frameworks.
 Under NSQF, the learner can acquire the certification for competency needed at any level through formal, non-formal, or informal learning.